archcoding-books/papers/distributed_system/raft/raft.md

     actions, but the core consensus protocol has been separated in a recent update [22].
 VR uses a leader- based approach with many similarities to Raft.
-The greatest difference between Raft and Paxos is Raft’s strong leadership: Raft uses leader election as an essential part of the consensus protocol, and it concen-

-trates as much functionality as possible in the leader.
+The greatest difference between Raft and Paxos is Raft’s strong leadership: Raft uses leader election as an essential part of the consensus protocol, and it concentrates as much functionality as possible in the leader.
 This approach results in a simpler algorithm that is easier to understand.
 For example, in Paxos, leader election is or- thogonal to the basic consensus protocol: it serves only as